RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ![Greeting]({% image_path inventory.png %})

 Now you will corrupt the service and cause its health check to start failing.
 To simulate the app crasing, let's kill the underlying service so it stops responding.
-Execute via Eclipse Che **Terminal**:
+Execute via CodeReady Workspaces **Terminal**:

 `oc  rsh dc/inventory pkill java`